-Her toolkit for improving global food culture includes working with entrepreneurs and industry leaders to develop purposeful brands.
-She does this by identifying their position and potential in the wider ecosystem, considering co-citizenship over consumer culture, and connecting food education with industry innovation.
+My toolkit for improving food culture includes working with entrepreneurs and industry leaders, in the food industry and the sectors that support it, to develop purposeful brands.
+I do this by identifying their position and potential in the wider ecosystem, considering co-citizenship over consumer culture, and connecting food education with industry innovation.

-For Carra, a brand is built on three strong pillars, which apply to any industry:
+For me, a brand is built on three strong pillars, which apply to any industry:

 Understanding your brand means first drawing out the intangible aspects of your vision and motivation - your dreams, your purpose, your goals, your influences and your message - which, when uncovered, reveal the timeless bedrock of passion and authenticity on which everything else can be built.